DataDima90/ai.github.io/_posts/2020-10-10-Introdcution-to-the-Transformers.md

 The new segment has to be processed entirely from scratch.
 This evaluation method is unfortunately quite compute-intensive.

 # Model Architecture
+Transformer includes two separate mechanisms - an encoder that reads the input and a decoder that produces a prediction for the task.

 [image]